FunnyRoboMonkey/FunnyRoboMonkey/README.md

 - 👋 Hi, I’m @FunnyRoboMonkey
-- 👀 I’m interested in
+- 👀 I’m interested in geography
 - 🌱 I’m currently learning advanced web dev and Pygame
-- 😄 Pronouns:
+- 😄 Pronouns: he/him/his
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am a kid

 <!---
 FunnyRoboMonkey/FunnyRoboMonkey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.